two-hundred/celerity-docs/docs/blueprint/specification.md

 with pre-defined rules about how resources can be linked together that are implemented as a part of providers in an implementation of the spec such as the blueprint framework.

 This means as a user, you will only have to define relationships between resources with labels, link selectors and accompanying annotations and not have to deal with the inner workings of said relationships.
-This is a huge advantage especially when dealing with resources with very complex relationships.
+This is a huge advantage especially when dealing with resources with very complex relationships that represent a standard practise or pattern that can be simplified.

 ## Spec